code-payments/code-sdk-php/README.md

 ## Installation

-You can install the Code Wallet PHP SDK via Composer:
+You can install the Code PHP SDK via Composer:

 ```bash
 composer require code-wallet/client